 There are no uncertain tax positions that would require recognition in the financial statements.
-If the Company incurs an income tax liability in the future, interest on any income tax liability would be reported as interest expense and penalties on any income tax liability would be reported as income taxes.
+If the Company incurs an income tax liability in the future, interest on any income tax liability would be reported as income taxes.
 The Company's conclusions regarding uncertain tax positions may be subject to review and adjustment at a later date based upon ongoing analyses of tax laws, regulations and interpretations thereof as well as other factors.